penguintheorem/rag-carbonara/README.md

 ### Test

-To test this you need to set the following envs
+To test this you need to create a `.env` file, set the following envs and run `yarn indexing`

 ```
 OPENAI_API_KEY="<your api key>"